Soham192/paymentssys/learnjava.md

 26/4/25

-1.methods are first defined in class files with the syntax access_modifier type/return type method_name(parameters),although the return types specifically doesnt have to be a pre declared class,if it is the return type must match the object's class It could also be primitive data types like int,float,double,char,boolean and if we dont return anything we use void there is an exception for getter methods where we dont write parameters,why?
+1.methods are first defined in class files with the syntax access_modifier type/return type method_name(parameters),although the return types specifically doesnt have to be a pre declared class,if it is the return type then it must match the object's class
+It could also be primitive data types like int,float,double,char,boolean and if we dont return anything we use void there is an exception for getter methods where we dont write parameters,why?